ssun5/ssun5.github.io/_posts/2023-05-01-cnc-project.markdown

 </div>

-Fortunately, there are some techniques we can employ to substantially improve the timing of the MCU and total feedback loop.
+Fortunately, there are some techniques we can employ to substantially improve the timing of the MCU and the overall feedback loop.
 In terms of the ISR, each ISR should be written as concisely as possible.
 Depending on the platform for the MCU, it may also be necessary to write the ISR with ASM, as C-language abstraction often causes significant delays in servicing the ISR.
 To further reduce this delay, \\\(T_{sys}\\\) may be boosted via PLL, which is commonly available on PIC microcontrollers.

 In terms of timing of the analog signal measurement, I would recommend avoiding ADC's all together.
-Typical ADC units on-board of MCUs rely on a switched-capacitor circuit, which tends to be noisy and slow.
-Instead, similar functionality can be achieved through a comparator with a set-point defined by an DAC.
-The combination of a comparator + DAC relies on a resistor ladder & op-amp, and is significantly faster than an ADC.
-It also does not introduce noise on the measurement!
+Typical ADC units on-board of MCUs rely on switched-capacitor circuits, which tend to be noisy and slow.
+Instead, similar functionality can be achieved through a comparator with a set-point defined by a DAC.
+The combination of a comparator + DAC relies on a resistor ladder & op-amp &#151; making it significantly faster than an ADC; it also does not impose noise on the measurement!
 Keypoints listed below:

 <article class="6u$ 12u$(xsmall)">
 <h4>Improving timing:</h4>